 - A 2.2μF ceramic capacitor, which is connected to the PVDD pin, must be located right at the IC.
-The PVDD pin is very noise sensitive, so placement of the capacitor is critical.
-Use wide traces to connect to the PVDD and PGND pins. - A 1μF ceramic capacitor must be placed right between VDD and the signal ground (SGND).
-SGND must be connected directly to the ground planes.
-Do not route the SGND pin to the PGND pad on the top layer. - Place the IC close to the point-of-load (POL). - Use fat traces to route the input and output power lines. - Keep signal and power grounds separate and connected at only one location.
+The PVDD pin is very noise sensitive and placement of the capacitor is very critical.
+Use wide traces to connect to the PVDD and PGND pins. - A 1.0uF ceramic capacitor must be placed right between VDD and the signal ground SGND.
+The SGND must be connected directly to the ground planes.
+Do not route the SGND pin to the PGND Pad on the top layer. - Place the IC close to the point-of-load (POL). - Use fat traces to route the input and output power lines. - Signal and power grounds should be kept separate and connected at only one location.